 Choreography includes: The Messiah (Birmingham Rep & Tour); Troilus and Cressida (RSC); Hamlet, As You Like It, Twelfth Night, The Merchant of Venice, The Taming of the Shrew (Shakespeare’s Globe) Handbagged, As You Like It, The Secret Garden, Sense and Sensibility (Theatre by the Lake); Room (Theatre Royal Stratford East); Powerplay (Hampton Court); The Taming Of The Shrew (Shakespeare’s Globe Education); Dedication (Nuffield Theatre, Southampton); Pride and Prejudice (Regent’s Park Open Air Theatre); The Night Watch (Royal Exchange Theatre, Manchester); Singin’ In The Rain (Bolton Octagon/ Salisbury Playhouse/ New Vic Theatre); A Midsummer Night’s Dream: Play for the Nation, Wolf Hall, Bring Up The Bodies, The Mouse and His Child (RSC); I Am Thomas (Told By An Idiot/ Scottish National Theatre); Kate Bush’s concerts Before the Dawn (Hammersmith Apollo); Wolf Hall Parts 1 & 2 (Winter Gardens Theatre, New York for RSC/ Playful Productions); Wolf Hall (BBC2 TV); The Knight of the Burning Pestle, The Changeling, Romeo and Juliet tour; Hamlet Globe to Globe Tour; As You Like It, Measure for Measure, Heresy of Love, Pericles, The Tempest (Shakespeare’s Globe); Ben Hur (Tricycle Theatre / Fiery Angel); My People (Theatre Clwyd / Invertigo Theatre Company); Merry Wives of Windsor (Grosvenor Park Open Air Theatre); Twelfth Night, Richard III (Belasco Theatre, New York for Sonia Friedman Productions/Shakespeare’s Globe); Eternal Love, Anne Boleyn (English Touring Theatre); Oh!
 What a Lovely War (Northern Stage); Cafe Chaos, The Storeroom (The Kosh).

-Theatre as Sound Designer includes: Single Spies (Theatre by the Lake); The Game Of Love And Chai (Tara Arts); The End of Hope (Soho Theatre); Dolphins And Sharks and Windows (Finborough Theatre); Hyem (Theatre503); MA Directors’ Festival (Orange Tree Theatre) and Birthday Suit (Old Red Lion Theatre).
+Theatre as Sound Designer includes: Beauty and the Beast and Single Spies (Theatre by the Lake); The Game Of Love And Chai (Tara Arts); The End of Hope (Soho Theatre); Dolphins And Sharks and Windows (Finborough Theatre); Hyem (Theatre503); MA Directors’ Festival (Orange Tree Theatre) and Birthday Suit (Old Red Lion Theatre).

 Theatre as Associate Sound Designer includes: Astonishing Vacuum Cleaner Adventure (The Dukes, Lancaster); Hogarth’s Progress (Rose Theatre, Kingston); Misty (Bush Theatre and Trafalgar Studios) and 1984 (London, Australia and Singapore).